A self-similar model of galaxy formation and dark halo relaxation: Methods

 To mitigate the formation of massive black holes resulting from the accretion of cooled shells toward the center, we introduce a corrective artificial viscosity-like force term in this study.
 We assume this force is proportional to $vr^{-\nu_d}$, where $\nu_d>3$, so that it becomes dominant in the inner region ($r \rightarrow 0$) when shells exhibit high infall velocities.
 As the shells decelerate, the force diminishes, approaching zero as the velocity ($v$) tends to zero.
 In the context of self-similar quantities, the modified acceleration equation, accounting for this additional force term, is represented as follows:

 We choose a substantial value for $\nu_d$, of $\nu_d=10$, so that this term dominates only in the inner region.
-Through empirical investigation, we determine that this results in gas shell trajectories resembling accretion onto a galaxy disk-like structure.
+Through empirical investigation, we determine that this resembles spherically averaged profiles in the case of accretion onto a galaxy disk-like structure.
 The size of this structure can be manipulated by adjusting the amplitude of the viscosity term.
 We find that a self-similar radius of $\lambda_{\rm d} \equiv (k_d/10)^{10}$, reasonably characterizes the size of this pseudo-disk.
+We call this structure a pseudo-disk as it effectively captures the effect of a disk in this one-dimensional spherically symmetric model.
 In \eqn{eq:selfsim-sph_hydro_accl_disk_gen}, expressing the amplitude of the force term in relation to the size ($\lambda_{\rm d}$) of the resulting disk-like structure, we obtain:

 Gas profiles in this model of cooling and accretion of shock-heated gas onto a galaxy disk-like structure are obtained by solving \eqns{eq:selfsim-sph_hydro_cont}, \eqref{eq:selfsim-sph_hydro_accl_disk}, \eqref{eq:selfsim-sph_hydro_cooling}, and \eqref{eq:selfsim-sph_hydro_mass_cons} inside the shock; these equations can be expressed as,